edm00se/blog/_posts/2016-10-20-git-squash-and-update.md

 [Nomination form link!](https://www.ibm.com/developerworks/community/profiles/dw/anonymous.jsp?id=2016)

 ### Hacktoberfest
 In case you missed it, [Hacktoberfest 2016](https://hacktoberfest.digitalocean.com/) is under way!
 If you haven't already, all you need is 4 Pull Requests on GitHub to get there.
-If you're looking to contribute on a project, you may know of one that is more than willing to take on some PRs. :wink:
+If you're looking to contribute on a project, you may know of one that is more than willing to take on some PRs. 😉

 Seriously, if you're interested in and are looking to contribute to my [XPages compatible Yeoman generator, "generator-xsp"](http://npm.im/generator-xsp), I am more than happy to bring others in to contribute.
 I have some [general guidelines](https://github.com/edm00se/generator-xsp#want-more) and [a few ideas](https://github.com/edm00se/generator-xsp/projects/1) for a couple additional features.

 ### Summary
-As always, thanks for reading. :beers:
+As always, thanks for reading. 🍻